Dpadiaz/italian-financial-challenge/README.md

 ## ⚠️ Important Rules

-- **Individual Work**: This is an individual project.
-You may discuss concepts but must write your own code.
 - **Cite Sources**: Always cite external code, tutorials, or resources used.
 - **Educational Use**: This data is for educational purposes only.
 Do not use for real financial decisions.